What is a bridging loan, and why might you need one? Here’s everything you need to know.

 - Property development

 An exit plan or ‘exit strategy’ is the method by which you will pay back the loan.
-Some bridging loans require you to have an exit plan when you take out the loan.
+Bridging loans require you to have an exit plan.

 Common exit strategies include:

 - Refinancing to a traditional or buy-to-let mortgage